 If you are pulled over and asked to submit to a breathalyzer, do you have to do so?
 The short answer an experienced DUI criminal defense lawyer would give you is yes.
 Refusing is not likely to prevent an arrest.
-Florida has an implied consent law, which provides that anyone who drives on Florida roads – even with an out-of-state driver’s license – has automatically agreed to submit evidence to the police if necessary to determine sobriety.
+Florida has an implied consent law, which provides that anyone who drives on Florida roads - even with an out-of-state driver's license - has automatically agreed to submit evidence to the police if necessary to determine sobriety.
 Usually that means a breath test, but the police can also check your blood or urine, especially if they believe you are under the influence of drugs.
-Numerous motorists throughout Miami-Dade, Broward, and Palm Beach Counties face this issue each year.
+Numerous motorists throughout Fort Lauderdale-Dade, Broward, and Fort Lauderdale Counties face this issue each year.
 In 2005, the federal Department of Transportation reported that Florida had the highest breath test refusal rate in the country at 37%.

 Fort Lauderdale DUI Attorney William Moore Navigates the Waters of Implied Consent and the DMV on a Regular Basis for His Clients